epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 * rosrun process_occupancy_grid log_data_robot_node _is_simulation:=true
 * rosrun process_occupancy_grid log_data_robot_node _is_simulation:=false

 The second logging system records information about the obstacle avoidance algorithm (detected obstacles, boundaries, generated velocities).
-To use it set `bool logging_enabled = true;` in ObstacleReconstruction.cpp.
+To use it set `bool logging_enabled = true;` in ObstacleReconstruction.cpp then `catkin_make`.
 Recorded data is in process_occupancy_grid/src/Logging/data_obstacles_XXX.txt

 There is also a node to log sensors data /velodyne_points, /scan and /camera/color/image_raw.
 Set to true if you want to record one of them, default recording frequency is 10 Hz.
+Recorded data is in process_occupancy_grid/src/Logging/data_cloud_XXX.txt or data_laserscan_XXX.txt or data_image_XXX.txt

 * rosrun process_occupancy_grid log_data_sensors_node _log_cloud:=false _freq_cloud:=10 _log_laserscan:=false _freq_laserscan:=10 _log_image:=false _freq_image:=10